7.2 Inheritance

 }

-// Child Class: A Warrior that inherits from Character
+// Child class: Warrior inherits from Character

 class Warrior extends Character {

-int rage; // Unique field for Warrior
+int rage; // field unique to Warrior

 void attack() {

 System.out.println("Warrior " + name + " attacks with a sword!
-Slash!");
+Clang!");

 }